 SB 57 was amended in the Senate Local Government Committee to the liking of both County Treasurers and the Irrigation and Drainage Districts.
-It has passed the senate and is scheduled to be heard in the House Transportation, Housing and Local Government Committee on Wednesday, March 8th.
+It is now before the entire house for consideration on second reading.

-Sponsors: Sen. Rich, Rep. Taggart
+Sponsors: Sen. Rich and Rep. Taggart